gdbytes/Tailwind-CSS-Laravel-Mix-Template/README.md

 This repo provides a perfect starting point for quickly getting up and running with Laravel Mix, TailwindCSS, FontAwesome 5 (Pro) & jQuery.

+Comes complete with function to read from Laravel Mix manifest.json file to provide versioned assets.

 ## Usage

 First, install the dependencies and packages: